a discussion about psychiatry, mental illness, emotional problems, and things that help

 Sunday, April 5, 2026

-Just like religion, this is not necessarily a bad thing.
+Nationalism is not necessarily a bad thing.
 Humans need belonging.
 National identity can give people meaning, gratitude, pride, and a feeling of rootedness.
 Patriotism can bring people together to cooperate, to build a good society, or to face difficult problems.
-This is true not only of nations, but of smaller units too: provinces, states, cities, schools, neighborhoods, families.
+This is true not only of nations, but of smaller units too: provinces, states, cities, schools, neighbourhoods, families.
 People can love a landscape, a language, a history, or the memory of ancestors who endured hardship and built something.

 Often patriotic citizens forget that their own families were once immigrants.
-If you go far enough back, almost all humans are descended from "immigrants," except perhaps some who live in sub-Saharan Africa.
-As we have discussed earlier, humans originating in central Africa have migrated across the world over tens of thousands of years.
-Depending on how you define the geographic limits, a very limited proportion of families still live in the homeland where their ancestors were the first human settlers.
-Ironically this proportion is particularly low in North America, which is the place where nowadays we see particular hostility to immigrants.
+If you go far enough back, almost all humans are descended from “immigrants,” except perhaps some who still live in sub-Saharan Africa.
+As we have discussed earlier, humans originating in Africa migrated across the world over tens of thousands of years.
+However you draw the boundaries, only a small fraction of families still live where their ancestors were the first human settlers.
+There is a particular irony in societies built almost entirely by waves of immigration, that later turn a cold face to newcomers.

 One of the great ironies of civilization is that many countries have beautiful constitutions and noble founding ideals while behaving badly toward outsiders.
 At their best, constitutions speak of liberty, justice, equality, dignity, due process, fairness, and restraint of power.
 But the emotional force of these values often applies only to insiders.
 A country may insist that its own citizens deserve humane treatment and equal standing before the law, while showing indifference or contempt toward people outside the border.
 The moral imagination stops at the passport.